pyOpenSci/python-package-guide/documentation/index.md

 ## Documentation is critical to the success of your Python open source package

 Documentation is as important to the success of your Python open source package as the code itself.
-Quality code is of course valuable as it gets the tasks that your package seeks to achieve, done.
+Quality code is of course valuable as its how your package gets the tasks done.
 However, if users don't understand how to use your package in their workflows, then they won't use it.

-Further, if you wish to build a base of contributors to your package, having explicit information about how to contribute is critical.
+Further, explicitly documenting how to contribute is critical if you wish to build a base of contributors to your package.

 ## Documentation elements that pyOpenSci looks for when reviewing a Python package